iv4xr-project/aplib/docs/manual/firstTutorial.md

 `Aplib` is implemented in Java-11, so you need it.

 In a nutshell an agent is just a program.
 Agents can indeed be programmed to behave intelligently ---the so-called intelligent agents; but let’s for now focus on just plain agents. `Aplib` defines an agent as a stateful program that interacts with an environment with the purpose of solving some problem relevant for the environment.
+This 'environment' can be another program, or some hardware, or a human user interacting through some interface.
+While some environment may be passive, completely controlled by the agent, some others may be autonomous and non-deterministic, which makes the task of controlling it indeed more challenging for the agent.
 Environment is an important concept in `aplib` programming: without an environment an agent has no reason to exist, just like an enginner would have no reason to be an engineer if there is no project he/she can work on.

 There is however no quick Hello-World example to show you how to use `aplib`.
 Let me guide you on how to create a minimalistic agent; it won't do anything spectacular, it will do as an example.